Golf-Winners of the Sony Open

-Jan 13 Winners of the Sony Open at Waialae Country Club in Honolulu, Hawaii since 1980, following the three-shot victory by American rookie Russell Henley on Sunday (U.S. unless stated):
+Jan 12 Winners of the Sony Open at Waialae Country Club in Honolulu, Hawaii since 1980, following the one-shot victory by American Jimmy Walker on Sunday (U.S. unless stated):

 2013 Russell Henley